 Outside of the Hawaiian Islands and some isolated cities in Alaska, there is very little need for small reactors in the United States.
 The American power grid is robust enough to distribute the power from numerous gigawatt reactors.
 NuScale should put their marketing effort into selling to the international market.

 5. Where do you expect the first NuScale plant to be built?

-The INL is undisputedly the best place to develop a SMR.
+The INL is undisputedly the best place to develop an SMR.
 To quote their website: “INL designed and constructed 52 reactors since its establishment in 1949 as the National Reactor Testing Station.
 For many years, it was the site of the largest concentration of nuclear reactors in the world.
-After the first reactor at the National Reactor Testing Station (Experimental Breeder Reactor-I) went critical in 1951, scientists built and operated dozens more reactors in the next five decades.”
+After the first reactor at the National Reactor Testing Station (Experimental Breeder Reactor-I) went critical in 1951, over the next five decades INL scientists have built and operated dozens of more reactors in the next five decades.”
 The INL is an excellent place to build a prototype module or two, but not a full-scale multi-module commercially viable generation facility.

 After the NuScale or any other manufacture’s SMR is built, tested, and determined to be ready for production, we suggest that the first commercial plant be built where its small size and load flexibility would be an asset.
 The contiguous United States is not the best market for SMUs, and the Northwest is probably the worst, as the plant will have to compete with the very flexible 3-cent per kilowatt hour power from our extensive system of dams.
 To recover its construction cost, the plant owners will want to run it flat-out (as does the Columbia Station) to maximize revenue.
 This would conflict with SMR developers desire to demonstrate module reliability when cycled up and down, on and off, in response to load changes.